-Did the Experts Get Their Advice Exactly Wrong?
+Did the Prior Experts Get Their Advice About a Low Salt Diet Wrong?

-Yikes!
-It is precisely these high-risk patients who have been told for decades that they must lower their salt intake dramatically to be healthy.
-Now the IOM is saying that this advice to follow a low salt diet might have been wrong.
+High-risk patients have been told for decades that they must lower their salt intake dramatically to be healthy.
+The IOM REPORT is saying that the advice to follow a low salt diet might have been wrong.